 About the Center to Advance Palliative Care

-The Center to Advance Palliative Care (CAPC) is a national organization dedicated to increasing the availability of quality, equitable health care for people living with serious illness.
-As the nation’s leading resource in its field, CAPC provides health care professionals and organizations with the training, tools, and technical assistance necessary to effectively meet this need.
-Read our three-year strategic plan.
+The Center to Advance Palliative Care (CAPC) is a national organization dedicated to improving quality of life, advancing health equity, and strengthening care delivery for people living with serious illness, and their caregivers.
+We provide health care professionals and organizations with the tools, training, and insights necessary to make health care work better for everyone.

 CAPC is funded through organizational membership and the generous support of foundations and private philanthropy.
 It is part of the Icahn School of Medicine at Mount Sinai, in New York City.